Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

     If the invocation has a prerequisite of any kind, you can choose that invocation only if you’re a warlock who meets the prerequisite.

     Whenever you gain a level, you can replace the invocation with another one from the warlock class.

 ---

-#### Fighting Intiate

-*1st-level Feat*

-**Prerequisites:** Proficiency with any Martial Weapon; Warrior Group
-**Repeatable:** Yes, choose a different fighting style each time.

-Your martial training has helped you develop a particular style of fighting.

-- **Martial Training**

-    You learn one Fighting Style option of your choice from the fighter class.
-If you already have a style, the one you choose must be different.

-    Whenever you reach a level that grants the Ability Score Improvement feature, you can replace this feat’s fighting style with another one from the fighter class that you don’t have.

----